Have kids? Looking for a fun way to learn math at home?

-Signup for Math Monday Live, Mondays at noon PST
+Signup for Math Monday Live, Mondays at noon PST in Zoom

 Now that schools are closed, families need fun ways to keep learning at home.
-That’s why I started Math Monday Live.
+That’s why I started Math Monday.
 Every week I’ll show you a new math game you can play at home, using things you have around the house.
 And I’ll give you ideas for making the game easier or harder, so all ages can play.
 Each episode is 30 minutes long, and is for kids ages 6-12 and their parents to do together, so parents, plan on sticking around for the whole episode.
 Sign up below, and make math a highlight of your week!

 Math Monday in schools